Reggie Jackson “Old Reggie”

 One evening in the late 1970s, having just returned from a work trip, my father presented me with one of his business cards.
 I don’t think I knew what a business card was at the time, but I sensed that whatever he was showing me was deeply meaningful.
 He got in real close, smelling of cologne and Dewars, held it up and then flipped it over, revealing barely legible scribble on the back.
 “Do you know who this is?” he asked.
 And though I was just five years old and could barely read, much less read half-assed cursive, I absolutely, immediately, one hundred percent knew.
 It was the signature of Reggie Jackson.
 Reggie.
 I knew it implicitly.
 I knew it from the wrapper of the “Reggie Bar.”
 I just knew it.

 As my father internally considered the decision to entrust me -- a child -- with his treasure, he started to explain its provenance.
 Along with every single person at LaGuardia Airport that day, he had spotted Mr. October waiting to board a plane.
 Reggie was a Yankee at the time and the most famous American athlete not named Muhammed Ali.
-He sported an immaculate, a tight afro, a manicured mustache, tan bellbottoms, a light brown turtleneck, a leather belt and a mink coat.
+He sported an immaculate, tight afro, a manicured mustache, tan bellbottoms, a light brown turtleneck, a leather belt and a mink coat.
 Yes -- a mink coat.
 I recall the details because my father was himself quite a dandy and paid extra attention to the ensemble.
 In spite of the surrounding crowd, which was mostly women and children, dad muscled his way through to procure Reggie’s priceless scribble.

 Forty plus years later, I no longer have that business card.
 I wish I did.
 Not for any market value.
 It’s probably not worth much.
 But, mostly so that I could confirm the story I remember is not (entirely) apocryphal.
 Regardless, the memory has endured -- on account of my father’s Faulkneresque description of the tremendous effort required by Reggie to put pen to cardstock.
 As the story goes, he politely agreed, but continued talking to his friends or handlers.
 While holding several side conversations, he then asked my father for a pen, then asked if my father would be able to hold his mink coat during the signing, then, once my father consented, he took off the mink coat, then draped it over my father’s arm, which was extended like a hanger, then loosened up his arm like a relief pitcher, signed the autograph, and then, finally, traded it back to my father in exchange for the mink coat.
-I could tell from the narration that my father’s enthusiasm was just one percent related to the actual souvenir and a million percent related to the Mr. October’s pageantry.
+I could tell from the narration that my father’s enthusiasm was just one percent related to the actual souvenir and a million percent related to Mr. October’s pageantry.
 My dad had a thing for pomp and circumstance.

 Of the many stories my father told me when I was young, the Reggie autograph tale has oddly endured.
 My dad traveled a lot for work and, through his business, had occasional run ins with celebrities or larger than life personalities.
 So, it’s not like I hadn’t heard my share of glamorous, possibly tall tales.
 And it’s not because I was a massive Reggie Jackson fan, either.
 Reggie wasn’t my guy.
 Eddie Murray was.
 However, like every kid who loved baseball in the 70s, when I was alone in my room, I would pretend that it was the bottom of the ninth of game seven, three men on and two outs, three balls and two strikes and I was Mr. October at the plate.
 In truth, it wasn’t the fame or stature or godliness of the author that impressed me about the autograph.
 It was something else.
 It was -- at least according to my dad’s story -- how hard he made it look.
 The dressing up and then the mink coat undressing and the talking to a million people while folding and hanging the coat on my dad’s arm and the warming up of his arm and, finally, the actual signature.
 That was what stuck.
 It sounded completely exhausting.
 And yet, I knew he had to do that many times every day of his life.
 That seemed impossible.